andbloch/i18nnn/readme.md

 Use <code>req.language</code> to render your messages, if the language is not specified in your spreadsheet it will switch back to the default language.

-## Full Example

-TODO: examples folder.

-## Troubleshooting

-No known issues for the moment.